 Ann Li

-Neurobiologist-turned designer driven by storytelling, sense-making, and curiosity.
-Seeking full-time interaction, experience, or product design roles in the US.
+Neurobiologist-turned designer driven by sense-making, systems thinking, and storytelling.
+Open to full-time product, interaction, experience design roles.

-Work spans the digital and physical, including interactive exhibits, creative direction and strategy, and functional user interfaces.
+Work spans the digital and physical, including functional user interfaces, immersive experiences, mixed-methods research, and creative strategy.

 Roles